Search Summary Table

 Shows any Dratini, Dragonair, and Dragonite in storage

-Any of the four (above) can be used to combine search terms to find Pokemon that meet either term
+Any of the three (above) can be used to combine search terms to find Pokemon that meet either term

-Any of the three (above) can be used to combine search terms to find Pokemon that meet both terms
+Any of the two (above) can be used to combine search terms to find Pokemon that meet both terms

 For more in-depth discussion of these searches, including examples and caveats, read the complete article below.